 - In The Sword of Truth the beliefs of the culture that produced evil pacifists are absurd to the point where they won't fight back or even try to get out of the way when people with weapons are nearby and trying to kill each other.
 Indeed,they are Too Dumb to Live.

 - Stargate SG-1 has the Nox.
 The Nox practice a philosophy of absolute pacifism and non-violence that is so strict that they refuse even to defend themselves when threatened.
 This policy is so strict that others within their domain are forced to obey their rules of policy of pacifism when necessary.
 Should visitors attempt to employ violence against one another, the Nox remove their weapons as part of their rules.
-Of course, they can afford to be pacifist, considering they can turn themselves and other objects invisible with no apparent effort.
+Of course, they can afford to be pacifist, considering they can avoid most conflicts by turning themselves and other objects invisible with no apparent effort, and even bring their dead back to life if a conflict can't be avoided with outsiders.
 Jack tells them it doesn't work that way for humans.

 - Star Trek: The Original Series: